 Carbon monoxide is an odorless, colorless gas that is often produced when cooking or heating.
 It can be caused by fires or leaks in your heating system, especially for people who had their heat shut off and are heating their home through nontraditional means.
 Prolonged exposure to the gas can be deadly.
 The symptoms can be similar to a cold or the flu.

 “The typical symptoms are headache, dizziness, fatigue and nausea,” says Dr. Bianca Shubert, an emergency department physician at Aurora Health Care.
 “Carbon monoxide is particularly dangerous because it is known as the ‘great mimicker,’ as many of these symptoms also occur with other common illnesses, such as influenza or gastroenteritis.”

 One important sign to recognize is if all members of a household or people from the same work environment develop this constellation of symptoms.
 Pets can also be affected by an exposure, which can be a clue that further testing should be performed.

-“In winter months especially, I tend to ask all my patient’s complaining of headache if others in their household are experiencing similar symptoms, and if I’m really suspicious I’ll ask about their dog or cat,” said Dr. Shubert.
+“In winter months especially, I tend to ask all my patient’s complaining of headache if others in their household are experiencing similar symptoms, and if I’m really suspicious I’ll ask about their dog or cat,” says Dr. Shubert.

 The best way to prevent carbon monoxide poisoning is by installing carbon monoxide detectors.
 If you have one already, make sure it’s up to date and has fresh batteries.
-Early detection can help prevent more serious symptoms and keep you and your family safe, said Dr. Shubert.
+Early detection can help prevent more serious symptoms and keep you and your family safe, says Dr. Shubert.